redis/redis-doc/commands/config-resetstat.md

-Resets the statistics reported by Redis using the `INFO` and `LATENCY HISTOGRAM` commands.
+This command resets the statistics reported by Redis via the `INFO` and `LATENCY HISTOGRAM` commands.

 The following is a non-exhaustive list of values that are reset: